Are you interested in presenting

 To submit a proposal for either type of session, please use this SUBMISSION FORM.

-But first, please read the following guidelines to make sure your presentation is a good fit for us:
+But first, please read the following guidelines to make sure it's is a good fit for us:

 What We Are Looking For

 Priority is given to speakers who are actively involved with email marketing, social media, publishing, public speaking and other communication outlets.

 Applicants without a professional-looking, user-friendly website and headshot will not be considered.